jsikri94/fosdem-2021-content/business_continuity.md

 ---
 **NOTE**

 With n instances, it is possible to provide business continuity in the face of at most n-1 unplanned outages.
-Since the number of instances is always a finite number, absolute business continuity does not exist, and the number of instances is a business decision rather than a technical decision resulting from a YottaDB limit.
+Since the number of instances is always a finite number, absolute business continuity does not exist, and the number of instances becomes a business decision rather than a technical decision resulting from a YottaDB limit.

 ---